MayoorPatil/mp-kids-fav-books/README.md

 In the future plan is to include support for the following:

 -   Track childrens favorite videos
--   List the books and videos for selection that are stored in the backend database
+-   List the books and videos for selection, that are available from the backend database

 I am open to feedback and suggestions.
 If you have any please connect and share